slvnfchr/tribble/README.md

 ```
 ### Build

-The _build_ command executed all installed plugins (from preprocessor to packager) on the source files distribution `folder` and processed/aggregated assets are copied to the production-ready files distribution `target`.
+The _build_ command executed all installed plugins (from _preprocessor_ to _minifier_) on the source files distribution `folder` and processed/aggregated assets are copied to the production-ready files distribution `target`.
 The _source_ and _target_ parameters can be used to override the corresponding parameters specified in the _.tribblerc_ runtime configuration file.

 ```bash